Volkanite/knowledge/key.md

 - Clone one of your repositories using the SSH method.
 Note that you have to select SSH, as choosing HTTPS will result in normal username and password authentication:
 ![alt text](https://github.com/Volkanite/knowledge/blob/master/images/ssh_clone.png)

 - First time using the key should give a warning message.
 Type 'yes' to continue.
+In the screenshot below I change to my D: drive because that is where I keep all my code.
+You can ignore that command.

 ![alt text](https://github.com/Volkanite/knowledge/blob/master/images/clone.png)